richinfante/wprox/README.md

   --dev-mode            Use flask dev server (not recommended) --debug               Print some extra debug info --break BREAKPOINTS [BREAKPOINTS ...]
-                        "break" drop requests to a specific path on this server, like analytics, logging, 2fa.
+                        "break" drop requests to a specific path on this server, like analytics, logging, 2fa. e.g.: --break "POST:/login/2fa" --break-redir BREAK_REDIR
-  --secrets-log SECRETS_LOG
+                        Redirect to arbitrary location when breakpoint is triggered --secrets-log SECRETS_LOG
                         Logfile to write secrets to --traffic-log TRAFFIC_LOG
                         Logfile to write traffic logs to --trusted-proxy TRUSTED_PROXY
-                        When running behind a reverse-proxy, trust it to pass headers containing forwarded info --quiet               Hide messages about credentials and just display traffic logs in STDOUT
+                        When running behind a reverse-proxy, trust it to pass headers containing forwarded info
+  --log {all,secrets,traffic,none}
+                        Set traffic types to log --filters FILTER_EXPRS [FILTER_EXPRS ...]
+                        Filter logs to specific expressions (regex supported)
 ```